Norman Corwin

 A documentary film on Corwin's life, A Note of Triumph: The Golden Age of Norman Corwin, won an Academy Award for Best Documentary (Short Feature) in 2006.
 Les Guthman's feature documentary on Mr. Corwin's career, Corwin aired on PBS in the 1990s.
 He was inducted into the Pacific Pioneer Broadcasters Diamond Circle in 1994.

-On Corwin's 100th Birthday, the Writers Guild Of America West gave him a "Gala" in Hollywood, which was hosted by Leonard Maltin and featured live performances of two of his favorite works and birthday speeches and reminiscences by many people, including Carl Reiner, Hal Kanter, William Shatner, and others.
+On Corwin's 100th birthday, the Writers Guild of America West gave him a "Gala" in Hollywood, which was hosted by Leonard Maltin and featured live performances of two of his favorite works and birthday speeches and reminiscences by many people, including Carl Reiner, Hal Kanter, William Shatner, and others.
 On that occasion, the National Audio Theatre Festival organization announced the creation of the Norman Corwin Award for Excellence in Audio Theatre, which is given annually to an individual or group who have made significant contributions to the art form in the United States.

 Early years

-Norman Lewis Corwin was the third of four children.
-His parents were Rose, a homemaker, and Sam, a printer.
-They raised their family in East Boston, MA, before moving to Winthrop, MA when Norman was thirteen.
+Norman Lewis Corwin was born in Boston, the third of four children born to Rose, a homemaker, and Samuel, a printer.
+They raised their family in East Boston, MA, before moving to Winthrop, Massachusetts when Norman was thirteen.
 Norman graduated from Winthrop High School, but unlike his brothers, he did not attend college.
 His earliest goal was to be a writer.
-Because of his interest in writing, he sought a position in journalism and was ultimately hired by the Greenfield (MA) Recorder as a cub reporter when he was only seventeen.
+Due to his interest in writing, he sought a position in journalism and was ultimately hired by the Greenfield (MA) Recorder as a cub reporter when he was only seventeen.
 In Greenfield, he reported on the courts and was also a film critic.
 Several years later, Corwin was hired by the Springfield (MA) Republican.